Georgy Alburov

-Georgy Alburov (Гео́ргий Валенти́нович Албу́ров, born October 9, 1989, Ufa, USSR) is a Russian political and social activist, journalist, and blogger.
-Up to 2021, together with Maria Pevchikh, he was a head of the investigation department at the Anti-Corruption Foundation founded by Alexey Navalny in 2011.
+Georgy Alburov (Гео́ргий Валенти́нович Албу́ров, born October 9, 1989) is a Russian political and social activist, journalist, and blogger.
+Up to 2021, together with Maria Pevchikh, he was a head of the investigation department at the Anti-Corruption Foundation founded by Alexei Navalny in 2011.
 At the time when Alburov headed the department, the FBK released the investigative films "Chaika" (2015) and "He Is Not Dimon to You" (2017).

 Biography

-Georgy Alburov was born on October 9, 1989 in Ufa.
+Georgy Alburov was born on October 9, 1989, in Ufa.
 In 2007, he moved to Moscow to study political science at the Higher School of Economics.
 He began participating in various political actions and protests in 2008.
 In 2009, he was present at the civic protests known as Strategy-31, advocating for people's right to peaceful assembly in Russia.

-In 2011, Alburov met Alexei Navalny for the first time at the «Anti-Seliger» alternative political forum, they became more familiar later that year, when Navalny was sued for defamation by businessman Vladlen Stepanov.
+In 2011, Alburov met Alexei Navalny for the first time at the «Anti-Seliger» alternative political forum, they became more familiar later that year, when Navalny was sued for defamation by entrepreneur Vladlen Stepanov.
 Alburov was live-tweeting the whole event, thus making his first public appearance as a political blogger.
 Later he signed the declaration of Navalny's supporters and became a member of the "People's President" political movement.